Youth Environmental Education

 Noloholo Environmental Scholarships

 Many rural youth in Tanzania cannot afford the cost of education beyond primary school.
-To date, we have provided 49 high-achieving students with six-year, full-ride scholarships to a private secondary school.
-We have also awarded 16 additional youth with scholarships to attend a local secondary school.
-The first graduates of the program are now pursuing their education at universities.
+To date, we have provided 79 high-achieving students with six-year, full-ride scholarships to secondary schools.
+Nine graduates of the program are now receiving university scholarships to continue their education in a variety of disciplines.